Quidditch (real-life sport): Hoops

-Quaffle
+Volleyball

-The quaffle is a slightly deflated regulation volleyball that can only be manipulated by chasers or keepers.
+The volleyball is slightly deflated and can only be manipulated by chasers or keepers.
 Used for scoring, it may pass through any hoop from either side.
-Regardless of which team caused the quaffle to pass through the hoop, as long as it is in play, a goal is scored against the team whose hoop was scored upon, which is counted to be 10 points.
+Regardless of which team caused the volleyball to pass through the hoop, as long as it is in play, a goal is scored against the team whose hoop was scored upon, which is counted to be 10 points.